This post contains affiliate links. We may earn a small commission if you decide to make a purchase through these links, at no additional cost to you.

 If you haven’t heard of geocaching, it’s basically a huge worldwide treasure hunt!
 Download the free app, and start looking for “caches” in your neighborhood or at local parks.
 There’s not a prize for finding them, but it’s definitely exciting to search and get to write your name on the log.
 Bring a pen!

 The St. Pete Pier is newly rebuilt and just opened in July 2020!
 It offers beautiful views of the water and downtown St. Petersburg.
 Enjoy the greenery around the pier, dining, walking, biking and even fishing.
+Avoid pricy parking at the pier and find free or metered parking around downtown St. Pete.

 One of my favorite Florida State Parks!
 Hillsborough River State Park has so much to do, from hiking, horseback riding, biking, wildlife viewing, fishing swimming, paddling, and walking the suspension bridge.
 It’s a must do if you’re looking for some time in nature.